rm-hull/colorforth/release/README.txt

 need to download the latest version of Bochs from bochs.sourceforge.net for the necessary BIOS files.
 This has been tested with Bochs-2.3 only.

-The emulation is incomplete.
-Currently you will not be able to write to the floppy image, and keystroke recognition is slow, so be patient.
+Keystroke recognition is slow, so be patient.
 You might try changing the IPS (emulated instructions per second) in the bochsrc.bxrc file, but I haven't had any luck with it higher or lower than its current setting.